astronomy-commons/lsdb/README.md

 ## Citation

-If you use LSDB in your work, we ask the you cite the conference proceedings ["Using LSDB to enable large-scale catalog distribution, cross-matching, and analytics"](https://ui.adsabs.harvard.edu/abs/2025arXiv250102103C).
+If you use LSDB in your work, please cite the conference proceedings:
+["Using LSDB to enable large-scale catalog distribution, cross-matching, and analytics"](https://ui.adsabs.harvard.edu/abs/2025arXiv250102103C).

+If you use Rubin Data Preview 1 (DP1) with LSDB, please also cite: ["Variability-finding in Rubin Data Preview 1 with LSDB"](https://ui.adsabs.harvard.edu/abs/2025arXiv250623955M).

 Find full citation information [here](./CITATION.bib).

 ## Acknowledgements